 22. Provider may complain for user

-A provider may complain to the Director on behalf of a user about a health service provided for the user by another provider if the provider satisfies the Director that, because of the user’s state of health or general situation, it would be difficult or impossible for the user to make a complaint.
+A provider may complain to the Director on behalf of a user about a health service provided for the user by another provider if the provider satisfies the Director that the user has died or, because of the user’s state of health or general situation, it would be difficult or impossible for the user to make a complaint.

+[Section 22 amended by No. 33 of 2010 s.
+12.]

 23. Complaints to public providers, referral under administrative instructions

 (1) If —